British Battledress: Variants

 Lieutenant General Sir Frederick Arthur Montague Browning in a specially tailored battledress blouse with faced lapels.

 Air Chief Marshal Tedder wearing RAF war service dress.

-The Monumento al Partigiano in Parma (Italy) depicts a Resistance fighter in battledress, wielding a Sten Gun.

 Local Defence Volunteers receiving rifle instruction.
 Two on left wear Overalls, Denim; the sergeant instructor wears standard battledress.

 An ARP Warden for the London neighbourhood of Holborn surveys bomb damage in dark blue battledress.

 Coloured arm of service stripes as worn on the upper sleeves of the battledress blouse.

 Colour scheme for backing of officers' rank badges as worn on British battledress in World War 2.

 Battledress trousers known as Trousers, Parachutist were issued to some parachute troops, though the majority still wore standard Battledress around the time of the Normandy landings.
 Supply increased as the war progressed but even by May 1945, standard Battledress trousers were still common in Airborne divisions.
 Trousers, Parachutist had two pleated pockets in the rear for shell dressings, an enlarged map pocket lined with chamois leather and an integral pocket for the F.S. knife in the seam of the right leg.
 They were for 'combat' use only and as such, were not used for parades or going on leave.

 Battledress in shades of RAF blue and navy blue were also produced for the Royal Air Force and Royal Auxiliary Air Force (and Commonwealth flying services) and Royal Navy, Royal Navy Reserve, and Royal Navy Volunteer Reserve (and Commonwealth naval services).
 During the Second World War, Britain's Civil Defence Service (for example, ARP wardens, rescue and ambulance crews) were issued dark blue battledress, and this battledress scheme continued with the Civil Defence Corps set up in 1949.

 German U-Boat crews were also commonly issued with British Army Denim battledress (with German insignia added).
 Large stockpiles had been captured by the Germans after the fall of France in 1940.